mdavolio/mancala/README.md

 Game currently ends when one player's side is empty

 ## Still working on
--No capture to end game

--Declare winner
+-Declare winner / keep overall score of games

 -Need to construct bot to play